We all must answer one day to our God, the Creator of the universe and all that is in it!

 As He will bear their iniquities.

-Notice the Righteous One “will justify the many” (speaking about sinful men).
+Notice the Righteous One “will justify the many” (speaking about sinful people like us).

-Again, just think about the HUGE PROBLEM that sinful man has without Christ as his Substitute in judgment!
+Again, just think about the HUGE PROBLEM that sinful man has without Christ taking his place in judgment!

-How can one who is UNRIGHTEOUS justify himself before a pure and holy God?
+How can we who are UNRIGHTEOUS justify ourselves before a pure and holy God?!

-But this is the great deception!!!
-This is what Satan wants men to think.
-That’s why Satan is the author of religion.
+This is exactly what Satan wants people to think.
+Satan is the author of such wrong religious thinking.

-If a man isn’t willing to surrender himself before the Lord, admitting he needs a Savior,.. then he’s going to cling to his own supposed goodness…
+If a person isn’t willing to surrender himself before the Lord, admitting he needs a Savior, then he’s going to cling to his own supposed goodness…

-… and he’s not going to turn to Christ alone for justification, even though in reality Christ is his only Hope.
+… and therefore, he’s not going to turn to Christ alone to be justified, even though Christ is his only Hope!

 Matt 16:24-25 Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
 25 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.

-God is waiting for a humble heart in man.
-It’s only then that God will give grace to the humble, including the grace gift of saving faith.
+In an attempt to describe the supernatural… God is waiting for a humble heart in man.
+It is then that God gives grace to the humble, including the grace gift of saving faith.
 Luk 18:14, Jam 4:6, Eph 2:8-9

-And let’s remember, we CANNOT fool God.
-God knows all things, including our hearts.
+And let’s remember, we CANNOT fool God, because God knows all things, including the motives in our hearts.

 Luke 16:14-15 Now the Pharisees, who were lovers of money, were listening to all these things and were scoffing at Him.
 15 And He said to them, “You are those who justify yourselves in the sight of men, but God knows your hearts; for that which is highly esteemed among men is detestable in the sight of God.